Logo

 7.

-Brigitte Bardot is known for her strong personality, outspokenness, and speeches on animal defence; she has been fined twice for public insults.
+Brigitte Bardot is known for her strong personality, outspokenness, and speeches on animal defense; she has been fined twice for public insults.

 8.

-Brigitte Bardot has been a controversial political figure, having been fined five times for inciting racial hatred when she criticised immigration and Islam in France.
+Brigitte Bardot has been a controversial political figure, as of November 2021 having been fined six times for inciting racial hatred when she criticised immigration and Islam in France and called residents of Reunion "savages".

 9.